dilshankarunarathne/docker-notes/README.md

 **apt** is the newer version of the **apt-get** package manager. **apt** is easier to use than **apt-get**.

 We can install a package using *apt* by the command `apt install <package name>`.
 Linux has a package database that contains all the packages.
 But not all these packages are installed in our machine.
-We can use the command `dpkg -l` to list all the packages installed on our machine.
+We can use the command `apt list` to list all the packages installed in our machine.
+If the package we want to install does not exist in the package database, we need to update the packages list with the `apt update` command.